“You’re DEAD, bitch, DEAD.”

 Then he shoves Anna forwards, into Sylvia.

-Anna suppresses a cry and flings her arms around her friend in a death grip.
+Anna suppresses a cry and flings her arms around her best friend in a death grip.

 “Get out!” spits the boy.
 “We don’t pass!
 She’s fucking DEAD!”